State Public Assessment Reports for ELs with Disabilities

 This page provides information for:

-This information is current as of 6/15/17.
-These links may not reflect changes on state websites after this date.
+These links may not reflect changes on state websites after 8/1/2017.

 If you cannot find the information you are looking for from the listings below, you may look for it on individual State's education agency websites.

-Massachusetts Michigan Choose MI-ACCESS and edit report to see EL data.
-Minnesota Choose "test results" in menu and then use magnifying glass icon to choose population shown
+Massachusetts Michigan Choose MI-ACCESS and edit report to see EL data Minnesota Choose "State Assessments" under Test Results on left menu then use magnifying glass icon to choose population shown

-New York North Carolina Has for alternate assessments in All Students and Subgroup report section.
-North Dakota Has for alternate assessments for participation OhioChoose Begin.
+North Dakota OhioChoose Begin.
 Then choose state test results.
 Then choose link for disaggregated state data. this will bring up a new menu where both population flags can be chosen.

 South Carolina ELA and Math | Science